agneym/deliverable/README.md

 The web application is setup with [NextJS](https://nextjs.org/) and [Firebase](https://firebase.google.com/).

+Styling is done with [styled-components](https://styled-components.com/) and ready made components with [Ant Design](https://ant.design/)

 Location based filtering can be performed with [GeoFire](https://github.com/firebase/geofire-js) and Map can be done with [Google Maps](https://developers.google.com/maps/documentation)

 <details>